uraimo/WS281x.swift/README.md

                numElements: numberOfLeds)
 ```

-We'll need to specify the number of leds and the type of the leds we are using (either `.WS2811`, `.WS2812` or `.WS2812B`), the library will use the type to determine the correct signaling timing for these leds.
+We'll then need to specify the number of leds and the type of the leds we are using (either `.WS2811`, `.WS2812` or `.WS2812B`), the library will use the type to determine the correct signaling timing for these leds.

 Let's start clearing all the leds in the strip, setting them with the rgb color `#000000`: